ezEngine/docs/docs/animation/skeletal-animation/simple-animation-component.md

 ## Events

-The component will broadcast the event `ezMsgGenericEvent` every time it encounters an [animation event (TODO)](animation-events.md) in the animation clip.
+The component will broadcast the event `ezMsgGenericEvent` every time it encounters an [animation event](animation-events.md) in the animation clip.
 [Custom code](../../custom-code/custom-code-overview.md) can listen for these events and trigger relevant game mechanics.

 ## See Also